 Consider Your Position Before Negotiating

-Keep in mind there is a cost to keep a home.
+Keep in mind there is a cost to keeping a home.
 Everything from mortgage payments, insurance, and property taxes must continue to be paid while you own the home.
 The longer you delay a sale, the longer you must pay for utilities, maintenance, and upkeep.

 Do the math then consider the average time it takes for homes to sell in your market.
 Based on average pricing, will you make up the difference in the cost of maintaining the home for the extended timeframe?